openshift/enhancements/enhancements/ingress/request-timeout-configuration.md

-This document proposes the addition of several API fields into the ingress controller API, allowing the cluster admin to adjust how long routers will hold open connections that are awaiting a response.
+This document proposes the addition of several API fields into the ingress controller API, allowing the cluster admin to adjust how long routers will hold open connections under various circumstances.

 ## Motivation